Cut is the most complex and technically difficult factor to analyze.

-Contrary to common belief, cut does not refer to shape of the diamond – oval, pear, round, etc. Instead, the cut of a diamond is comprised of components like polish, symmetry and proportions.
+Contrary to common belief, cut does not refer to shape of the diamond (i.e. oval, pear or round).
+Instead, a diamond’s cut grade is an assessment of how well it interacts with light and is comprised of factors like polish, symmetry and proportions.

-Brilliance is the brightness that results from a combination of white light reflections from the diamond’s internal and external surfaces.
+Brightness: Brilliance that results from a combination of white light reflections from the diamond’s internal and external surfaces.

 GIA Diamond Grading Report – From January 2006, GIA started to include the cut grading of round brilliants in their reports.
 This cut grade (on a scale of excellent to poor) is assigned based on a combined assessment of the diamond’s proportions, polish and symmetry.

 The full GIA diamond grading report with a clarity plot of inclusions.

 The GIA Dossier report is typically used for diamonds less than 1 carat in size.

 AGS Diamond Quality Document – AGS was the first independent grading organization to utilize a numerical system in their reports – with 0 being the highest grade.
 As a diamond deviates further from having ideal light performance, so does the numerical grading value as it starts increasing from 1(Excellent), 2 (Very Good), through to 10 (Poor).

 In the AGS report, the following aspects of a diamond’s cut are evaluated: Crown and Pavilion Angle, Pavilion Depth, Girdle Thickness, Table Diameter, Polish, Culet size, Performance, and Symmetry.

 Compared to other labs, the AGS cut grading system follows a more scientific approach which provides better objectivity when assessing a diamond’s cut grade.
 More notably, they subject the diamond to a comprehensive ray tracing analysis and also evaluate the diamond’s light return with the ASET.